w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/non-verbal-cues.md

 Nonverbal cues needed to understand the media are explained in :term[media alternatives].

 :::ednote
-This includes tone of voice, facial expressions, body gestures, or music with emotional meaning.
+This includes tone of voice, facial expressions, body :term[gestures], or music with emotional meaning.
 :::